What’s the difference between rollerball vs ballpoint pens?

 Some people may simply pick up any pen from a random pile.
 Some others may go for an expensive elite one like a Montblanc Meisterstuck pen or a Montblanc Starwalker as a status symbol.

 But, that’s not the case for writers, is it?
 You probably care deeply about your writing utensils!

-If you’re anything like me, when your parents said you could go buy something as a child, you skipped the rows of toys and went for a pile of new pencils, erasers or some kind of writing utensil.
+If you’re anything like me – when your parents said you could go buy something as a child, you skipped the rows of toys and went for a new pencil, eraser or some kind of writing instrument.

 - What Is a Rollerball Pen?

 - When and Where Was the Rollerball Pen Invented?